temporalio/temporal-learning/docs/getting_started/python/hello_api_in_python/index.md

 :::

-Now that the Activity class is defined, it's time to shift our focus to updating the Worker, where these Activities will be executed.
+Now that you have defined the Activity class, it's time to update the Worker where these Activities will be executed.

 ## Modify the Worker